-This reports the MAIB’s investigation of a fatal crushing injury to an able seaman on board the United Kingdom registered ro-ro cargo ship, Tyrusland in Tripoli, Libya on 15 May 2013.
+On 15 May 2013 an able seaman sustained a fatal crush injury on board the United Kingdom registered ro-ro cargo ship, Tyrusland in Tripoli, Libya.
 The able seaman was working with a fork-lift truck driver in the ship’s main deck to remove containerised cargo.
 His role was to remove twistlocks from containers before they were loaded onto waiting trailers.
 This meant routinely working in the immediate proximity of moving vehicles transporting loaded containers.
 During the offloading operation, a container was being handled by a forklift truck.
 The able seaman was out of the field of view of the fork-lift truck driver who was manoeuvring his vehicle in preparation for loading the container onto a waiting trailer.
 During this manoeuvre, the container which was being moved by the fork-lift truck collided with a static container, fatally crushing the able seaman in between.